Energy in Queensland: Key energy projects in progress

 In 2011, it was announced that the Kogan Creek Solar Boost would go ahead at Brigalow adjacent to Kogan Creek Power Station.
 The project which uses superheated solar steam technology will be the largest integration of solar technology with a coal-fired power station in the world and the largest solar project in the Southern Hemisphere.

 The Windorah Solar Farm is Ergon Energy's first solar farm trial near the town of Windorah.
-The A$4.5 million project provides a maximum of 180 KW for the town of about 100 people.
+The A$4.5 million project provides a maximum of 180 kW for the town of about 100 people.

-The 6 GW CopperString transmission line is a proposed project to link Mount Isa to Townsville and the National Electricity Market, at different voltages.
+The 6 GW CopperString transmission line is a project to link Mount Isa to Townsville and the National Electricity Market, at different voltages.
 The power lines are expected to cost A$5 billion to develop and have a total length of 1,028 km.
 The CopperString project was postponed after Xstrata decided to source their electricity from a small gas fired power plant in Mt Isa.
-Contracts for the project were signed in 2021.
+Contracts for the project were signed in 2021, and preparations started in July 2024, when construction began for accommodation of 500 people.
+The line may start construction in 2025.